robequijano-opswerks/rhal_documentation/docs/Runbooks.md

 3. Choose the SSH key you recently generated.
 4. Click **Proceed** to continue with the project setup.

+## B0.5 Configure your VCS
+1. Go to edit configuration under your project
+2. Click Version Control Settings
+3. Edit your VCS roots
+4. Replace the default branch and branch specification to your specified branch name
+5. Save

 ## B1.
 Create First Dev Build Configuration